The Clear Edge

 Most pricing decisions happen in panic mode.
 Client asks for a custom quote, you scramble for 30 minutes, compare to your other prices, add 10% “just in case,” and send a proposal.

-No systematic evaluation.
-No ROI calculation.
-No market check.
-Just educated guessing dressed up as professional pricing.
+There’s no systematic evaluation, no ROI calculation, and no market check.
+It’s just educated guessing dressed up as professional pricing.

 Simple formula.
 Consistent application.
 Terrible results.

-Meanwhile, competitors charging $25K-$35K for similar projects closed deals because clients understood value, not hours.
-She was pricing on effort while the market was buying outcomes.
+• Her mistake: She was pricing on effort while the market was buying outcomes

-Cost-plus creates this pattern: you anchor to your time instead of client results.
-That guarantees underpricing on high-value work.
+• Cost-plus pattern: You anchor to your time instead of client results

 One coach consistently discounted every custom program by 15–25% “to make sure they say yes.”